MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy-troubleshooting.md

 ### Oops - You can't get to this yet

-- **Error description.** When the Conditional Access policy is not satisfied, blocking the VPN connection, but connects after the user clicks **X** to close the message.
-Clicking **OK** causes another authentication attempt, which ends in another _Oops_ message.
+- **Error description.** When the Conditional Access policy is not satisfied, blocking the VPN connection, but connects after the user selects **X** to close the message.
+Selecting **OK** causes another authentication attempt, which ends in another "Oops" message.
 These events are recorded in the AAD Operational Event log of the client.

 - **Possible cause**